yusufcodes/react-study/README.md

 <button onClick={this.switchNameHandler}>Switch Name</button>
 ```

-#### Manipulating the State
+### Manipulating the State

 Linked to the previous section, this section will show you how to dynamically change the data displayed to the user through manipulating the state.
-This is done by a onClick event.
+This is done by **an onClick event**.

-**setState:** A method which takes in an object, which contains any updated data to be added to the state object.
+**setState:** A method which takes in an object, which contains any **updated data** to be added to the state object.
 It will _merge_ anything defined here with what already exists in the state, meaning nothing is lost.
 React will then **re-render** the area of the DOM which has been changed to reflect this.

 ```js
 this.setState({